samukasmk/example-simple-db-migrate/README.md

+# Examples of simple-db-migrate uses
+---

+There are 3 simple steps to use simple-db-migrate

-1. Installing at OS:
+### Step 1.
+Installing at OS:

 ```sh
 pip install mysql-python simple-db-migrate
 ```

-2. Define a config file
+### Step 2.
+Define a config file

 simple-db-migrate.conf